joeywhelan/NiCAuthentication/README.md

 # NiCAuthentication
-Demos of NiC API authentication schemes in Typescript
+Demos of NiceIncontact API authentication schemes in Typescript